CompositionalIT/SAFE-Dojo/Instructions.md

 Also note the following:

 1. When you run the application, the [dotnet watch](https://docs.microsoft.com/en-us/aspnet/core/tutorials/dotnet-watch) tool is also run which detects file changes and automatically recompiles and reloads the server-side application.
 For example, in `DataAccess.fs`, try temporarily changing the value of `Town` (line 15) to a string such as `"A Town"` instead of `postcode.Result.AdminDistrict`.
 The server  application will automatically restart, and the next time you make a query you will see your hard-coded text appear.
 1. The front end application also supports [hot module reloading](https://webpack.js.org/concepts/hot-module-replacement/).
-Try changing the text `"UK Location Data Mashup"` to something else in the `App.fs` file; save the file and see how the front end automatically updates in the browser whilst still retaining the application state.
+Try changing the text `"UK Location Data Mashup"` to something else in the `src/Client/Index.fs` file; save the file and see how the front end automatically updates in the browser whilst still retaining the application state.
 There's no need to rebuild the application.

 This method of rapid, iterative development is a powerful tool for SAFE apps.